joshroybal/Fairly-Simple-Neural-Networks-CPP/README.md

 I used a standard normalish distribution clipped into (-1, 1) for the random weights instead of a uniform distribution.
 I used hyperbolic tangent and its derivative instead of sigmoid for the activation function/derivative.

+In directory with binary and .csv files e.g.
+Usage: ./driver iris.csv